brencoding1/BRENDAN-YOGA-2023-FINAL/README.md

 ## Validator Testing

-* HTML - No errors were returned when passing through the official W3C validator
+* HTML - only minor errors were returned when passing through the official W3C validator

 * CSS - No errors were found when passing through the official (Jigsaw) validator